-The end-user experience is more successful because of high-quality written materials.
-Poor or non-existent user manuals alienate customers, inadequate on-line help wastes valuable time and support that is not available immediately, or slow in coming, will frustrate customers.
+The end-user experience is more successful when you have high-quality written materials.
+Poor or non-existent user manuals will alienate your customers, inadequate on-line help wastes a user's valuable time and support that is not available immediately, or slow in coming, will frustrate your customers.
 As a result, your software brand suffers.

-Good documentation will reduce your support costs Every solution that your user finds in the user guide or online help means one less call or email to your support desk.
-The support team can concentrate on finding answers to real problems, rather than explaining to a customer how to operate a computer program.
+Good documentation will reduce your support costs.
+Every solution that your user finds in the user guide or online help means one less call or email to your support desk.
+Your support team can then concentrate on finding answers to real problems, rather than explaining to a customer how to operate a computer program.

 Improved sales result from the availability of easy-to-use product information.
 As a result, agreement is reached on system functionality between IT staff and client business departments thus finalising system and user documentation.